VitalGolub/Green/README.md

 * Insert the amount of money that you are stashing away in your piggy bank
 * Hit View to keep track of the progress of your goal

+**Bugs(or Features depending on how you look at it).**
+* Sometimes on the goals page when the save changes
+* button is pressed the website will freeze

 ### Want to learn more?
 View the "About Us" section on our website.